Skip to main content

 Scanners may flag HTTP compression as a BREACH vulnerability.

-Disposition: False Positive if application mitigations are in place.
+Disposition: False Positive when application mitigations are in place.

-• BREACH mitigations include CSRF token masking, secret randomization, and length hiding.
+• BREACH is mitigated via CSRF token masking, secret randomization, and length hiding

-• Disabling HTTP compression isn't required and would degrade platform performance.
+• Disabling HTTP compression is not required and would harm performance

-• Modern web frameworks already include CSRF masking, which satisfies mitigations.
+• Modern web frameworks already implement these mitigations

 How-to Guide: Documenting False Positives in Your SSP